-Gnudi are basically a type of gnocchi made with ricotta cheese instead of mashed potatoes.
-They’re much easier to make and their texture is very delicate and fluffy.
-I tried making them with buckwheat flour this time, and they turned out beautifully.
-Buckwheat flour gave them an earthy and almost nutty flavor that went really well with peas.
-The gnudi recipe was adapted from Gesine Bullock-Prado’s blog G Bakes!
-If you using a pastry bag for these gnudi is too much of a fuss for you, you can just drop the gnudi mixture into boiling water using a teaspoon.
+Gnudi are gnocchi made with ricotta cheese rather than mashed potatoes.
+They’re much easier to make and have a delicate, fluffy texture.
+This time, I made them with buckwheat flour, and they turned out beautifully.
+Buckwheat flour imparted an earthy, almost nutty flavor that complemented the peas.
+If using a pastry bag is too much of a hassle, drop the mixture into boiling water with a teaspoon.

 For the Buckwheat gnudi.

 - 1 large egg

 - 1/4 teaspoon lemon zest

 - 30g buckwheat flour